oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_extra_config.md

 - (Optional, not required if not using)
 - **This script is only suitable for servers that have an ```IPV6``` subnet with a prefix, and the server has bound the ```first IP``` of the subnet as its ```IPV6 address or IPV6 gateway```.**
 - Automatically configures ```IPV6``` addresses for incus containers created with incus.
-- Integrated into ```buildone.sh``` and can be controlled by variables without needing to be downloaded beforehand.
-You don't need to manually use this script; when using ```buildone.sh```, configure with variable Y to enable it.
+- Integrated into ```buildct.sh``` and can be controlled by variables without needing to be downloaded beforehand.
+You don't need to manually use this script; when using ```buildct.sh```, configure with variable Y to enable it.

 Download Script